rmziolek/pySoftWhere/README.md

 2. Track positions of solutes with repsect to the interface (useful for tracking drug molecules, etc.)
 3. Intrinsic profiles of any calculated quantity (hydrogen bonds, instantanous mobility, orientation, hydration, etc.)

-To do: setup.py, documents/tutorials, add any aux functions (stacking, interface network analysis,
+To do: setup.py, documents/tutorials, add any aux functions (stacking, interface network analysis, ecc/rg/hydro radius)